Treatment for Iliotibial Band Syndrome in Kansas City

 Treatment of Iliotibial Band Syndrome

-Treatment for iliotibial band syndrome starts with a thorough evaluation by one of our experienced physical therapists to determine the true cause of your problem and where your specific deficits lie.
+Treatment for iliotibial band syndrome in Kansas City starts with a thorough evaluation by one of our experienced physical therapists to determine the true cause of your problem and where your specific deficits lie.
 We will work to develop a comprehensive plan encompassing manual therapy, targeted exercises, and sport specific training to reduce your pain quickly and get you back to activity as soon as possible.

 How F.I.T. treats iliotibial band syndrome